ivaROS/ivaHandy/README.md

 ## Doc

 Doc includes tutorials about how to build your own robot arm.
-Contents contain the whole process starting from how to do assembly in Solidworks in order to  make urdf generation easier to use MoveIt! setup assitant to build your own robot arm MoveIt! package.
+Contents contain the whole process starting from how to do assembly in Solidworks in order to make urdf generation easier to use MoveIt! setup assistant to build your own robot arm MoveIt! package.

 ## mechanical